Can you make money on Skillshare?

 Skillshare was one of the first places I began selling my courses online.
-I started with the Skillshare Teach Challenge in January 2015, and it was not only fun, but it gave me the confidence to keep going and create more classes.
+I started teaching classes on Skillshare in January 2015, and it was not only fun, but it gave me the confidence to keep going and create more classes.
 I made two classes on the platform that year.
 Though I was happy with my results and the bit of side-income I earned from those classes, I had other money-making ideas I wanted to try so I didn't create a new class on the platform until 2016.

 In January 2016, I joined a new challenge for teachers who had already published a class on Skillshare, but needed motivation to create more (aka me).
 Around this time, Skillshare had just started sharing information that showed the students on their platform actually preferred shorter, bite-sized classes that were 25 minutes in length or less over longer classes.

 What did this mean?
 This meant that as an instructor I could now create valuable content a whole heck of a lot faster by creating a nugget-sized class to meet the demand of the students on Skillshare.
 Now, this bite-sized content doesn't apply for every online course marketplace.
 But it just so happened that on Skillshare this is what students preferred.
 AND SO I ROLLED WITH IT!

 I released a bite-sized video class on Skillshare that was only 24 minutes long.
 Here's a snapshot of the class page:

 I wasn't sure how it would play out, but I trusted that Skillshare knew its students better than I did.
 It's a good thing I took advantage of their expertise and suggestions because my results were better than I could have ever expected!
 I actually had more students to enroll in one week of this course than I did in an entire year of one of my other courses.
 SAY WHAT?